jakubfijol/ResearchProjectApp/README.md

 ## Usage
-After download, open project in Intellij IDEA and type this into terminal:
+After download, go to project main folder in terminal and type this:

 `mvn spring-boot:run`